Siege of Jadotville: Battle

 Quinlan lacked any clear direction or communication from his superiors, and the Katangese gradually infringed on the ceasefire agreement to undermine "A" Company's position.
 With his position untenable, without any clear orders or promise of assistance, having run out of ammunition and food and being low on water, Quinlan accepted their second offer to surrender.
 On 17 September, Quinlan met with Katangan Minister Munongo, in which a formal written ceasefire and surrender agreement was made, which contained the proviso that the Irish Company would keep their weapons and be unharmed.

 A Company, 35th Battalion, suffered five wounded in action during the siege.
 (Note: Among the wounded was 20-year-old Private (later Sergeant) Bill Ready from Mullingar, County Westmeath, who was shot in the leg, and thus earned "the unusual distinction" of being the first Irish Army soldier "injured in combat on foreign soil".
 He later said that after receiving medical treatment he returned to the fight as everybody was needed.)
 While sources vary, the Katangese may have suffered up to 300 killed, including 30 mercenaries and an indeterminate number of wounded, with figures ranging from 300 to 1,000.
+Writing in 1963, the Romanian-American journalist, Mugur Valahu, only records the death of three Katangese fighters.

 The Irish soldiers were held as hostages for approximately one month, in an effort to force terms of ceasefire that were embarrassing to the UN.

 After being released, the troops were returned to their base in Elisabethville.
 Some weeks later, however, "A" Company found itself in active combat again, this time with the support of Swedish UN troops.
 Eventually, they were reinforced with fresh troops from Ireland (their replacement was the 36th Battalion).
 After weeks of fighting and their six-month tour of duty now complete, "A" Company was rotated out of the battle zone and were home in Ireland that December.